Rolls-Royce Soar

 The Rolls-Royce RB.93 Soar, also given the Ministry of Supply designation RSr., was a small, expendable British axial-flow turbojet intended for the UB.109T cruise missile use and built by Rolls-Royce Limited in the 1950s and 1960s.
 Like all the company's gas turbine engines it was named after a British river, in this case, the River Soar.
-It was also produced under license in the US as the Westinghouse J81.
+It was also produced under licence in the US as the Westinghouse J81.

 Design and development

 The Soar was developed as part of the Short Range Expendable Bomber cruise missile program of 1950.
 This called for a surface-to-surface missile similar to the V-1 flying bomb but jet-powered to provide much longer range, and using a new radio navigation system to give it the required accuracy at these extended ranges.
 Two designs were proposed, Bristol Aircraft's Blue Rapier and Vickers-Armstrongs' Red Rapier.

 Red Rapier was selected as the winner after Winston Churchill returned to power in late 1951.
 The Vickers concept was similar to the original V-1, with a mostly cylindrical fuselage, straight wings, and conventional tail surfaces.
 Power was provided by three small engines located at the tips of the tail surfaces.
 Rolls-Royce was selected to build the engines, whilst the Telecommunications Research Establishment (TRE) began development of the guidance system.
 Designed to be expendable, the powerplant had a design life of 10 hours for a Red Rapier flight time of about 1 hour (range 400 nautical miles at 475 knots).

 Red Rapier had been conceived as an emergency program as it was believed the Soviets were planning to start a war in 1953, before the Royal Air Force's new jet-powered bombers would be in service.
 As the date approached and it became clear no such attack was looming, combined with the good progress on the V-bomber designs, the program, now known as UB.109T, was cancelled.
 By this time the engine was running and was demonstrated at the Farnborough Airshow in 1953 on each wingtip of a Gloster Meteor flying testbed.